edsonwade/Calculator/README_EN.md

 **CALCULATOR**

-Simple Calculator implementations using the 4 Pillars of OOP in PHP.
+Simple Calculator implementations using the 4 Pillars of OOP in PHP.<br/>

-The calculator performs operations as :
+The calculator performs operations as : <br/>
  Addition
  Subtract
  Division
  Multiplication

-key functionality:
+key functionality:<br/>
 .Perform 4 arithmetic operations on two value specified by the user
 .Show result of the calculation